wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/eval_node.md

 The above example calculates an expression from the field `value`, casts it as a string, and names it `value_bucket`.
 The `value_bucket` expression is then converted from a field on the point to a tag `value_bucket` on the point.
 The `keep` property preserves the original field `value`.
-Tags are always kept since creating a tag implies you want to keep it.
+Tags are always kept since creating a tag implies the user intends to keep it.

 ```javascript
 node.tags(names ...string)